-- 4. The process of reverting begins with implosion or explosion within by yielding to the temptations of the sin nature.
+- 3. The process of reverting begins with implosion or exploding within by yielding to the temptations of the sin nature.
 Implosion leads to explosion or fragmentation.
-Fragmentation unchecked leads to reversionism. - Reversionism is the status of the believer who fails to execute the protocol 5. plan of God for the Church Age.
-He returns to his pre-salvation modus operandi and modus vivendi. - 6.
+Fragmentation unchecked leads to reversionism. - Reversionism is the status of the believer who fails to execute the protocol 4. plan of God for the Church Age.
+He returns to his pre-salvation modus operandi and modus vivendi. - 5.
 Reversionism is maximum control of the old sin nature over the life of the believer so that the believer functions under the dictates of the sin nature exactly as he did as an unbeliever. - The reversionistic believer is classified as a loser in the Christian life.
-He 7. doesn't lose his salvation; that's impossible.
-But by failing to execute the plan of God, the loser loses his escrow blessings for time and eternity. - 8.
-Reversionism is a series of related failures in the spiritual life which results in failure to execute the plan of God, terminating in Christian degeneracy. - 9.
-Christian degeneracy is defined as the decline from the normal standards of the plan of God for the Church Age through the process of implosion, explosion, and reversion.
-In this process, the Church Age believer remains unchecked by the utilization of the rebound technique, and by other postsalvation problem-solving devices. - Therefore, the believer unchecked by rebound sinks into subnormal 10. categories of personal sinning. - Reversionism is lack of spiritual growth, apostasy, failure to attain the three 11. stages of spiritual adulthood: spiritual self-esteem, spiritual autonomy, and spiritual maturity. - 12.
-Reversionism is the believer's retrogression because of negative volition toward the mystery doctrine of the Church Age, which both defines and reveals God's plan, will, and purpose for your life.
+He 6. doesn't lose his salvation; that's impossible.
+But by failing to execute the protocol plan of God, the loser loses his escrow blessings for time and eternity. - 7.
+Reversionism is a series of related failures in the spiritual life which results in failure to execute the protocol plan of God, terminating in Christian degeneracy. - 8.
+Christian degeneracy is defined as the decline from the normal standards of the protocol plan of God for the Church Age through the process of implosion, explosion, and reversion.
+In this process, the Church Age believer remains unchecked by the utilization of the rebound technique, and by other post-salvation problem-solving devices of the protocol plan. - 9.
+Therefore, the believer unchecked by rebound sinks into subnormal categories of personal sinning. - 10.
+Reversionism is lack of spiritual growth, apostasy, failure to attain the three stages of spiritual adulthood: spiritual self-esteem, spiritual autonomy, and spiritual maturity. - Reversionism is the believer's retrogression because of negative volition 11. toward the mystery doctrine of the Church Age, which both defines and reveals God's plan, will, and purpose for your life.
 Reversionism is recession from any stage of spiritual growth through negative volition to doctrine.
-Reversionism is characterized by negative volition to doctrine, being influenced by evil, and results in perpetual carnality causing a life of divine discipline. - 13.
-Reversion is a technical theological term used for rejecting absolute truth, and drawing into your mind or accepting relative truth.
-Reversion is a technical theological term for the results of fragmentation. - Fragmentation results in eight stages of reversionism: 14. - a.
-Reaction and distraction. - b.
-Frantic search for happiness. - c.
-Operation boomerang.
+Reversionism is characterized by negative volition to doctrine, being influenced by evil, and results in perpetual carnality causing a life of perpetual discipline. - Reversion is a technical theological term used for rejecting absolute truth, 12. and drawing into your mind or accepting relative truth.
+Reversion is a technical theological term for the results of fragmentation. - 13.
+Fragmentation results in eight stages of reversionism: - a.
+Reaction and distraction.